circulosmeos/triops/README.md

 * Mentioned hint used to check that the password for decryption is correct is *not* the same used to encrypt (obviously!).
 Separate hashes are used for both purposes, though both are derived via different ways from the password and IV, using some 500-1000 concatenated KECCAK hashes.
 * File modification time is maintained.
 File dates are important!
 * Encrypted files are appended the extension .$#3 to filename, so they can be recognized.
 * Password can be obtained from keyboard, command line or from a file.
 Caution: usually text files end with a "return" (line feed, \n, \r\n, \r) which will be used as the rest of chars in the file as part of the password.
 (Use $ cat > password + Ctrl+D to avoid this).
-Also note that there's a limit on the number of characters that will be read from the file... that'd be about two hundred chars at least (!).
+Also note that there's a limit on v7.1 on the number of characters that will be read from the file: 255 chars.
+This limit disappears on v7.2.
 * Binary files can be used as passwords (from v7.2): for example jpg images, etc. Caution: do not lose this 'password' file and do not modify it!
 * Speed is extremely high, as CHACHA20 is a very fast encryption algorithm: it is as fast as RC4.
 * Reduced program size: < 100 kiB on all platforms.
-* easily portable to Android as a JNI library.
+* [easily portable to Android](https://www.github.com/circulosmeos/triops.apk) as a JNI library.
 Check "ANDROID_LIBRARY" in the source code.
 * Licensed as GPL v3.

 Known limitations: